One couple on a mission to clean Hong Kong’s most polluted waterways.

 How can we help?

-We realise that cleaning up our waterways will not solve the plastic pollution crisis alone and that’s why educating the next generation is a key element to our mission.
+We realise that cleaning up our waterways will not solve the plastic pollution crisis alone and that’s why educating the next generation is a key element of our mission.
 The HSBC Clean Waterways Programme includes a series of community education and volunteer programmes that help address and raise awareness of the global plastic waste issue.

 If you are a teacher or parent, ask your school/children’s school if they’d like to join our harbour observation tour.
 Together with local environmental charity Plastic Free Seas, we host educational harbour tours where participants will learn about plastic pollution, marine science and overfishing, as well as get tips on recycling and how to reduce single-use plastic in everyday life.
 For more information and to make a booking, please contact us at email@example.com.

-Ocean pollution needs collective action and as consumers we hold the power to impact change.
+Ocean pollution needs collective action and as consumers, we hold the power to impact change.
 Tweaks to our lifestyle habits can make a huge difference.
 Starting off when we shop, be more aware of how each product is packaged and make conscious decisions.
 Carry a tote or two when shopping to avoid using single-use plastic bags.

 Disposable takeaway items make up a huge percentage of the waste dumped in Hong Kong’s landfills (100 million items are used every week!).
 If you grab a takeaway meal, use reusable containers and utensils.
 There are some great steel and bamboo sets available online and in stores around Hong Kong.
 Lastly, carry a reusable bottle – an estimated 5.2 million plastic bottles are dumped in Hong Kong every day.